airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/pipedrive-crm-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Pipedrive CRM integration with m1Bot
+# Pipedrive CRM integration with tropitech

 ### Use Case

-This integration allows you to seamlessly send lead details such as Name, Email, and Phone to the Pipedrive CRM from your m1Bot platform.
+This integration allows you to seamlessly send lead details such as Name, Email, and Phone to the Pipedrive CRM from your tropitech platform.

 ### Pre-requisite